Is the NJHS Outstanding Achievement Award (OAA) a scholarship for middle level students?

 Verification—NJHS advisers verify that the student who created an account on the NJHS website is a member of their chapter.
 Advisers should verify all members of their chapter.
 This is done regardless of the member’s standing in the chapter (good standing, on probation, etc.) and their eligibility for the NJHS OAA.
 Unverified members cannot access the NJHS OAA application.

 Certification—This is exclusive to the NJHS OAA application process.
 Each NJHS adviser must complete an adviser certification form certifying that the member is in good standing.
-That certification is due by 5 p.m.
-(ET) on Tuesday, March 16, 2021.
+That certification is due by the deadline.

 Why are two forms of parent/guardian consent required?

-Student Account Consent – Students under the age of 13 must have parent/guardian consent to create an account on our website by submitting a COPPA form to the NASSP Customer Care department.
+Student Account Consent—Students under the age of 13 must have parent/guardian consent to create an account on our website by submitting a COPPA form to the NASSP Customer Care Center.
 Once received, the student’s account is created, and the parent/guardian and student are emailed a password to the student’s account.

-Parent Application Consent – This is exclusive to the NJHS OAA application process.
-Each parent/guardian of an applicant must complete the consent form for their student to be considered for this award in the application.
-The parent/guardian application consent is due by 5 p.m.
-(ET) on Tuesday, March 16, 2021.
+Parent Application Consent—This is exclusive to the NJHS OAA application process.
+Each parent/guardian of an applicant must complete the consent form in the application for their student to be considered for this award.
+The parent/guardian application consent is due by the deadline.

 Is the award renewable?

 No, this is a one-time award.
-Recipients are not eligible to apply again, but a non-recipient can apply multiple times during middle school.
+Recipients are not eligible to apply again, but a nonrecipient can apply multiple times during their time as an NJHS member as long as they are still in good standing.

 Who can I contact at the national office with general questions about the award program?